Hemp Seed Oil vs Hemp Oil vs CBD Oil

 Cannabinoids such as CBD and THC are currently scheduled drugs in Australia.
 Patients wanting access to CBD oils will require a prescription from a medical practitioner and approval from the Therapeutic Goods Administration (TGA).

-You can also find out more on the process for accessing CBD oil in our complete CBD oil guide.
+You can also find out more on the process for accessing CBD oil & Medical Marijuana in Australia.

 How to Distinguish Hemp Seed Oil From CBD Oil